The 20 Best Electric Guitar Brands (2023)

 Many great guitarists like Jimi Hendrix, Jimmy Page, Jeff Beck, and Mark Knopfler, used Danelectro guitars at some point in their careers.

 The Danelectro ’59M NOS+ electric guitar model reflects the Danelectro approach excellently with its chambered semi-hollow shorthorn body of plywood with a hardboard top.
 The vintage guitar design features dual lipstick single-coil pickups, a C-shaped maple neck, and a Pau Ferro fingerboard.

 18. Ernie Ball Music Man

 Founded in 1984, Ernie Ball Music Man is one of the most popular high-end and signature guitar producers today.
-Music Man guitars are well appreciated with their amazing details, innovative designs, high-quality parts as well as precise construction.
+Music Man guitars are well appreciated for their amazing details, innovative designs, high-quality parts as well and precise construction.